D-Voncleph/linux-journey/scripts/README.md

+This README.md explains the backup.sh script in detail.
+Markdown

 # Scripts Collection

 This directory contains various Bash scripts developed as part of my Linux Journey curriculum.
 Each script is designed to automate specific tasks and demonstrates fundamental Bash scripting concepts.